steveoro/goggles_api/README.md

 $> guard
 ```

 If you want to run the full test suite, just hit enter on the Guard console.
+Refer to the official Guard docs for more info.

-As of Rails 6.0.3, most probably there are some issues with the combined usage of Guard & Spring together with the new memory management modes in Rails during the Brakeman checks.
-These prevent the `brakeman` plugin for Guard to actually notice changes in the source code: the checks get re-run, but the result doesn't change.
-Or maybe it's just a combined mis-configuration.
+As of Rails 6.0.3, most probably there are some issues with the combined usage of Guard & Spring when used together with the new memory management modes in Rails during the Brakeman checks.
+These prevent the `brakeman` plugin for Guard to actually notice changes in the source code:if you create a vulnerability and subsequently fix it, the checks get re-run by Guard but the result doesn't change.

-In any case, although the Guard plugin for Brakeman runs correctly at start, it's always better to re-run the `brakeman` checks before pushing the changes to the repository with:
+Maybe it could be just a combined mis-configuration we haven't investigated thoroughly but, in any case, although the Guard plugin for Brakeman runs correctly at start, it's always better to re-run the `brakeman` checks before pushing the changes to the repository with:

 ```bash
 $> brakeman -c .brakeman.cfg
 ```

-If you don't have a local test DB setup, check out [Database setup](https://github.com/steveoro/goggles_db#database-setup).
+If you don't have a local test database setup, check out ["Database setup"](https://github.com/steveoro/goggles_db#database-setup).

 _Make sure you commit & push any changes only when the test suite is_ :green_heart:.